 Add-AdfsClient -Name MSE -ClientId e8ab36af-d4be-4833-a38b-4d6cf1cfd525 -RedirectUri @("https://listening-prod.dynamics.com/api/connect/version/1.0/solutions/<solution id>/crm/oauthRedirect ", "https://listening-prod.dynamics.com/api/connect/version/1.0/solutions/<solutionid>/crm/oauthRedirect") -Description "OAuth 2.0 client for MSE".

 More information: TechNet: Walkthrough: Register a CRM app with Active Directory

 Establish a connection between Social Engagement and Dynamics 365

-To connect Dynamics 365 (online) and Social Engagement, both services must be part of the same organization’s Office 365 subscription.
-If you have licenses assigned to both Dynamics 365 (online) and Social Engagement, you will find both products in the Office 365 app launcher.
+To connect Dynamics 365 (online) and Social Engagement, both services must be part of the same organization's Office 365 subscription.
+If you have licenses assigned to both Dynamics 365 (online) and Social Engagement, you'll find both products in the Office 365 app launcher.
 More information: Meet the Office 365 app launcher

 Connect Social Engagement and Dynamics 365

-Click the Add connection button .
+Click Add connection .

 Select the Connection type from the drop-down list.

 Provide the connection information for your Dynamics 365 (online) instance.

 Select Dynamics 365 (online) and then click Check Instances to automatically discover all available Dynamics 365 (online) instances in your Office 365 tenant.